merlinsam123/domino_effect_gui_ver_2/README.md

 domino_effect_gui_output.txt once the user told the program they were done setting up the path they wanted the robot to set up the dominoes in.
 The .txt file will contain letters corresponding to actions taken by the robot.

-F - Drop Domino
+F - Drop Domino.
-W - Move Both Wheels Forward One Step
+W - Move Both Wheels Forward One Step.
-D - Move Only Left Wheel Forward
+D - Move Only Left Wheel Forward.
-A - Move Only Right Wheel Forward
+A - Move Only Right Wheel Forward.

 To execute the project above, download a version of Microsoft Visual Studio (the project was Visual Studio 2017) and execute the project in x86.
 When run, the user will be presented with a GUI that will allow them to create a path for